-Certainly don't wait for batteries to come down in price before buying a solar power system, because that is locking in more years of high energy bills every quarter.
+Certainly don't wait for batteries to come down in price before buying solar panels.

 Pro Tip: You don't need to buy a special type of solar system to be ready for batteries.
 Every grid connect system ever installed in Australia is compatible with future batteries using a technique called 'AC coupling'.